 In one house I staged, the house had been on the market for 4 months NOT staged.
 There were over 50+ people that had gone through the home but it wouldn’t sell.
 The realtor called me in to stage the home.
 After I staged the home, the owner had complained about the furniture that I put into the home.
 It was the first complaint that I EVER had about the furniture.
 The SAME furniture that I had put into other homes.
-She didn’t like the furniture.
-However, the issues WASN’T the furniture.
-The issue was the PAINTER had chosen the wrong color and it was difficult to make the house look warm & inviting.
+The issue WASN’T the furniture, however, the issue was the PAINTER had chosen the wrong color and it was difficult to make the house look warm & inviting.
 He picked a medium cooler steel gray because it was the trending gray at the time.
-The kitchen cabinets were a warm honey oak while the floors, were a warm but darker reddish oak.
+But the kitchen cabinets were a warm honey oak and the floors were a warm but darker reddish oak.
 The color he choose clashed with the natural woods in the room.
-The wrong color choice was very evident in the bedrooms where the cool gray clashed with the warm 60’s beige carpet.
+The wrong color choice was very evident in the bedrooms where the cool medium gray walls clashed with the warm 60’s beige carpet.
 The room felt “off” no matter how great the furniture looked in the room.
 The correct color would have been a cream, tan or a warm gray or a “greige” as we call warm grays.

 The current color trends are definitely leaning towards the neutrals. whites, creams, tan, and light greiges.
 These colors give you a blank slate like a canvas in a painting.
 You create the mood of the room by the furnishings and decor that you choose just like a painter chooses the color and scene for his/her painting.

 If you prefer the neutrals, you may want to take a clue as to which neutral, white, cream, tan, greige, gray from inspiration from your room.

 Cool grays are lighter now, and the warmer grays (greige as they have become known as) are lighter too.

 Just because a staging paint color is trending in your area doesn’t mean that its the right color for YOUR walls.